tensorflow/models/inception/README.md

 LEARNING_RATE_DECAY_FACTOR = 0.16  # Learning rate decay factor.
 ```

-There are many papers tha discuss the various tricks and trade-offs associated
+There are many papers that discuss the various tricks and trade-offs associated
 with training a model with stochastic gradient descent.
 For those new to the
 field, some great references are: